Focker-in-Law

-Focker In-Law is an upcoming American comedy film written and directed by John Hamburg.
-Robert De Niro, Ben Stiller, Owen Wilson, Blythe Danner, and Teri Polo will reprise their roles from the Meet the Parents franchise, with Ariana Grande, Skyler Gisondo, Beanie Feldstein and Eduardo Franco joining the cast.
-Hamburg, co-writer of the previous three films, takes over as director from Paul Weitz (Weitz directed Little Fockers; Jay Roach directed Meet the Parents and Meet the Fockers).
+Focker-in-Law is an upcoming American comedy film written for the screen and directed by John Hamburg from a story by Hamburg, Ilana Glazer, and Austen Earl.
+It is the fourth installment in the Fockers film series and the sequel to Little Fockers (2010).
+Robert De Niro, Ben Stiller, Owen Wilson, Blythe Danner, and Teri Polo reprise their roles from the previous films, with Ariana Grande joining the cast.

-The film is scheduled to be released on November 25, 2026.
+The film is scheduled to be released on November 25, 2026, by Universal Pictures in the United States and Canada, and Paramount Pictures in all other countries.